-Lafayette is at the heart of Louisiana's Cajun & Creole Country, an area known as the Happiest City in America and it's no mystery why.
-Their distinctive blend of food, music and culture has people from all over heading down south with a smile on their face.
+Lafayette is at the heart of Louisiana's Cajun & Creole Country, an area known as the Happiest City in America by the Wall Street Journal's MarketWatch.com, and it's no mystery why.
+Their distinctive blend of food, music, and history has people from all over heading down south with a smile on their faces.

 Lafayette has a long and profound history.
 The indigenous Atakapa-Ishak, Choctaw, Chitimacha, and Opelousa were some of the first to inhabit the area.
 Numerous Acadian refugees settled in this area after being expelled from Canada after Great Britain defeated France in the Seven Years' War.
 They married other settlers, forming what became known as Cajun and Creole cultures.
 Both cultures spoke French and were deeply Catholic.
 Tourists flock to Lafayette to get a rare taste of the genuine Cajun & Creole experience, from traditional food fixings and music to the warm hospitality that greets you at every turn.

 For a taste of genuine history, visit Vermilionville, a historic and folklife village that demonstrates Acadian, Creole, and Native American history from the time period 1765 – 1890.
 The park sits on a 23-acre site on the banks of the Bayou Vermilion with 19 attractions, including seven restored original homes with more than 13 local artisans that provide demonstrations on a variety of essential crafts performed by the early settlers.
 Inside or outside this historical village, it's always easy to find locals who can switch effortlessly into French when the need arises.

 No matter what time of year you visit Lafayette, they will have something for you to celebrate.
 That's in large part because the region is teeming with celebratory events year-round, from the largest outdoor francophone festival in the world, Festival International, to the fall's Festivals Acadiens et Creoles and of course Mardi Gras.